egalpin/apt-vim/README.md

 This command sets up vital files and settings to allow `apt-vim` to do its thing.
 This command should be run after cloning, and only needs to be run once.

 ####add
-`apt-vim add [options] URLs`
+`apt-vim add [options] URLs`  URLs (required):  URLs of Git repositories separated by whitespace.
+At least one URL must be specified to add a plugin.

 Allows you to add a plugin and its configuration to your `vim_config.json` file, _without_ installing.
 This command mode is useful when creating a portable `vim_config.json` while not wanting to change your own system's settings.

+####install
-URLs (required):  URLs of Git repositories separated by whitespace.
-At least one URL must be specified to add a plugin.
+`apt-vim install [options] [URLs]`  URLs:  URLs of Git repositories separated by whitespace

-####Install
-`apt-vim install [options] [URLs]`
 Allows you to add a plugin and its configuration to your `vim_config.json` file, _with_ installation.
 This will install any declared dependencies, clone the specified URL, and run any post-install commands.
 If a configuration already exists in `vim_config.json` for a specified URL, that configuration will be used.
 To edit the configuration for a given plugin, directly edit the file `~/.vimpkg/vim_config.json` or `remove` and then `install`.

 If no URLs are provided, you will be walked through installing any plugins in `vim_config.json` that are not already installed.
 You will be prompted with a choice of whether or not to install each package.
 Use `--assume-yes` to select all packages in `vim_config.json`.

 Using the `--json` option allows you to add/install an entire configuration for a plugin.
 This is useful for installing a new plugin to your Vim setup that someone has created a configuration for.
 See above for an example.

+####remove
-URLs:  URLs of Git repositories separated by whitespace
+`apt-vim remove [options] [URLs]` URLs:  URLs of Git repositories separated by whitespace

-####Remove
-`apt-vim remove [options] [URLs]`
 Removes a plugin and all of its dependencies.
 In doing so, your system will not become cluttered with outdated files on which no plugins depend.
 A dependency (Ex. `node`) is __ONLY__ removed if no other plugins in your configuration have the same dependency.

+####update
-URLs:  URLs of Git repositories separated by whitespace
+`apt-vim update [options] [URLs]` URLs:  URLs of Git repositories separated by whitespace

-####Update
-`apt-vim update [options] [URLs]`
 Update first removes a plugin, then re-clones and re-executes the configuration for that plugin.

-URLs:  URLs of Git repositories separated by whitespace